clemsos/writings/_quora/2018-10-03-Which-is-the-first-argument-typically-passed-to-a-Node-js-callback-handler.md

 language: en
 title: |
-    Which is the first argument typically passed to a Node.js callback handler? - Quora
+    Which is the first argument typically passed to a Node.js callback handler?
 ---

 By convention, lots of libraries were passing an error message as the